Javey/imerge/README.md

 #Usage

-Before using the tool, you must to customize merge setting in css files.
+Before using this tool, you must to customize merge setting in css files.
 Just add `merge: value` in css block which has background or background-image declaration.

 For example:
 ```css